brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Gives the flexibility to filter search results in the user interface based on user roles without interfering with the pricing business logic.
+This change provides the flexibility to filter search results in the user interface based on user roles without interfering with the pricing business logic.

 ---------------------------------------